 Before we outline mindfulness and addiction therapy, we shall outline how an addiction arises in the first place.
 Essentially, you experience stimuli that makes you feel good about yourself.
-You remember this good feeling and then seek to experience this stimuli that 'recreates' these good feelings.
-Overtime this behaviour is reinforced by either positive or negative affect to the point where cravings arise.
+You remember this good feeling and then seek to experience this stimulus that 'recreates' these good feelings.
+Over time this behaviour is reinforced by either positive or negative effect to the point where cravings arise.
 You essentially experience urges for these positive feelings to continue.

 Alternatively, when certain people are exposed to a certain environment, negative thoughts may lead to negative emotions such as anxiety, anger and depression.
 In order to reduce this anxiety, the person may resort to drug or alcohol use.
 This may result in substance abuse and overtime, a number of learned situational and emotional cues will act as 'addiction triggers.'
 These triggers "trap" the person so the addiction takes hold.
 Addiction is thus an exaggeration of the basic human desire to move toward pleasure and move away from pain.

 Negative emotional states and cravings are the primary cause of relapse.
 Traditional anti-craving medications such as topiramate attempt to reduce cravings for drugs and alcohol use.
 However, these medications are only effective for some, and research indicates the effectiveness of these treatments is largely influenced by patients' genetics.